Lecture Notes on High Dimensional Linear Regression: Least Squares and Penalized Least Squares

 Algorithm \ref{alg:coordinate descent lasso} summarizes the pseudo-code of the cyclical coordinate descent algorithm for computing the lasso estimator.
 This algorithm proceeds by cyclically applying the soft-thresholding update in (\ref{lasso update rule}) for each coordinate, simultaneously updating the residuals $\bm e_j:=\bm y-\bm X_{(-j)}\hat{\bm\theta}_{n,(-j)}^l(\lambda)$.
 The ridgeless or the ridge estimators can be used to initialize the procedure.

-In practice, it is often desirable to compute the lasso solution not for a single fixed value of $\lambda$, for the entire solution path over a range of $\lambda$ values.
+In practice, it is often desirable to compute the lasso solution not for a single fixed value of $\lambda$, but for the entire solution path over a range of $\lambda$ values.
 A common approach begins by selecting a value of $\lambda$ just large enough that the only optimal solution is the zero vector.
-This value is denoted as $\lambda_{\max}=\max_j\{\bm X_j'\bm y/n\}$.
-From there, we gradually decrease $\lambda$ by a small amount and run coordinate descent until convergence using the previous solution as a "warm start".
-By further decreasing the previous solution as a “warm start,” we then run coordinate descent until convergence.
-In this way we can efficiently compute the solutions over a grid of $\lambda$ values.
+This value is denoted as $\lambda_{\max}=\max_j\{|\bm X_j'\bm y|/n\}$.
+Starting from $\lambda_{\max}$, we progressively decrease $\lambda$ and, at each step, run coordinate descent to convergence, initializing the algorithm with the solution obtained for the previous value of $\lambda$ (a warm start).
+In this way, we can efficiently compute the solutions over a grid of $\lambda$ values.
 This approach is known as {\it pathwise coordinate descent} .

 Coordinate descent is particularly efficient for the lasso because the update rule (\ref{lasso update rule}) is available in closed form, eliminating the need for iterative searches along each coordinate.
 Additionally, the algorithm exploits the inherent sparsity of the problem: for sufficiently large values of $\lambda$, most coefficients will be zero and will remain unchanged.
 There are also computational strategies that can predict the active set of variables, significantly speeding up the algorithm.
 More details on the pathwise coordinate descent algorithm for lasso can be found in \citet{friedman2007pathwise}.